facebook/create-react-app/packages/react-scripts/template/README.md

-This project was bootstrapped with [Create React Index](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Overview

-Welcome to Guesty's Create React Index
+Welcome to Guesty's Create React App
 Before we go any further, make sure to read our [ui infra docs](https://rnd-docs.guesty.com/ui-infra/react/overview/).

 ## How to start